WHAT IS WRONG WITH THE TEACHING OF THE PRE-TRIBULATION RAPTURE

 The big gun is the fifteenth chapter of First Corinthians, the “resurrection chapter.”
 This chapter does not mention the catching up because the catching up is not part of the resurrection.

-The resurrection has to do with the reviving of our deceased flesh and bones and the clothing of them with our house from Heaven.
+The resurrection consists of reviving our deceased flesh and bones and clothing them with our house from Heaven.
 This is the omega of redemption, the climax, the destruction of the last enemy.

 Do you understand the relationship between the nature of your house from Heaven and your conduct today?
 Very important to understand!

 Did you know this was in the Bible?
-Did you know your destiny as one of God’s elect is written in the Prophets of Israel?
-The Prophets did not address their own generation as much as they did ours.
-That which is written concerning the sufferings of Christ and the glory that shall follow is directed toward us on whom the ends of the age have come.
+Did you know your destiny as one of God’s elect is written in the prophets of Israel?
+Those prophets did not address their own generation as much as they did ours.
+What is written about the sufferings of Christ and the glory that shall follow is directed toward us on whom the ends of the age have come.
 Hallelujah!

 Isn’t this really a more marvelous message than the idea of being caught up to Heaven so we can read the comic strips in our mansion on Sunday morning?